lohengrin1337/spark/documentation/api/bikes.md

   }
 ]
 ```
-Fetch all bikes belonging to a city with a certain status:
+Fetch all bikes from a city filtered on status:

 >GET /bikes?city=\<city>&status=\<status>
 ```javascript